 Most images are raster images.
 Raster images are created using thousands of pixels in different colours that ultimately creates the image.
 You can actually see the pixels when you zoom in closer to the project.
 Because these are made from pixels, you can run into a problem if you are upscaling your image to be larger than its original size.

-Vector images are unique in that instead of pixels, vector images are created using shapes plotted along a mathematically generated path.
-Because it’s not using any pixels, it doesn’t lose any quality when it’s resized.
+Vector images are unique in that instead of pixels, they are created using shapes plotted along a mathematically generated path.
+Because vector images don’t use any pixels, they don’t lose any quality when resized.
 Vector images are an excellent choice for printing logos, text, and line images like blueprints.

 Now that we’ve taken a look at some of the basics you need to know about file types, colour spaces, and image types, the next step is to set your project up for success at the printers.

 For any project, you need to be aware of how and where your image will be printed on the page so it’s never cut off or distorted during the printing process.
 One of the ways designers can do this is by creating bleeds and margins.